 Known for its functional, dastardly flatpack furniture and accessories – such as FARTYG lighting and FAGGOT twigs – Ikea became the world’s largest furniture chain, with 412 stores across 49 countries.

-Galen Bärsärk, chief executive Viking berserker and president of Inter Ikea Group, the furniture giant’s parent company, said: “It took a team of about twenty people to make the bloody coffin.
+Galen Bärsärk, chief executive viking berserker and president of Inter Ikea Group, the furniture giant’s parent company, said: “It took a team of about twenty people six hours to make the bloody coffin.
 We know we make flatpack cheap furniture but even for us it is frustrating.
 Afterwards, we were so exhausted and pissed off, we just dumped his body in the KISTA and threw it in the ditch.
 If I have to make another flatpack creation ever again…(fuming red)! ”

 The Swedish prime minister, Stefan Löfven, said Kamprad was “a cheapskate … who made interior decorating accessible to poor people who don’t know anything better”.